tjgwebservices/xmlcms/README.md

 ## accessing the application

 Once started, the application will be available at localhost:8080.

+More information about the TJGXMLCMS project can be found [here](https://tjgwebservices.com/tjgxmlcms/).